Ask Dr. Elia: When do I disclose past sins to loved ones?

 When stake presidents and bishops allow the priesthood and auxiliary leaders whom the Lord has called to serve with them to become part of a problem-solving team, wonderful things begin to happen.
 Their participation broadens the base of experience and understanding, leading to better solutions.
 You bishops energize your ward leaders by giving them a chance to offer suggestions and to be heard.
 You prepare future leaders by allowing them to participate and learn.
 You can lift much of the load from your shoulders through this kind of involvement.
 People who feel ownership of a problem are more willing to help find a solution, greatly improving the possibility of success.

+Once the appropriate councils are organized and the brethren and the sisters have full opportunity to contribute, ward and stake leaders can move beyond just maintaining organizations.
+They can focus their efforts on finding ways to make their world a better place to live.
 Certainly ward councils can consider such subjects as gang violence, child safety, urban blight, or community cleanup campaigns.
 Bishops could ask ward councils, “How can we make a difference in our community?”
 Such broad thinking and participation in community improvement are the right things for Latter-day Saints to do.

 For the past eight and one-half years I have served as a member of a council of twelve men.
 We come from different backgrounds, and we bring to the Council of the Twelve Apostles a diverse assortment of experiences in the Church and in the world.
 In our meetings, we do not just sit around and wait for President Howard W. Hunter to tell us what to do.
 We counsel openly with each other, and we listen to each other with profound respect for the abilities and experiences our brethren bring to the council.
 We discuss a wide variety of issues, from Church administration to world events, and we do so frankly and openly.
 Sometimes we discuss issues for weeks before reaching a decision.
 We do not always agree during our discussions.
 But once a decision is made, we are always both united and determined.